 This vulnerability does not apply to C++ for the following reasons:

 When adding intrinsics, implementors are required to follow a specific name pattern that users are not allowed to use in definitions.
 See C++ standard clause 5.10 [Lex.name].

+Operations for swap, sin, cos, conversions float <-> double, saturation,

 6.46 Argument Passing to Library Functions [TRJ]